Segment Tool

 Therefore, if deaths for that cause of death occur at younger ages in the selected area compared to the comparator area, this will have a greater impact on life expectancy, and therefore the life expectancy gap.

-User feedback indicated that breakdowns for the COVID-19 pandemic period would be most useful to include in the tool at the moment, so that the impact of COVID-19 on inequalities in life expectancy can be quantified.
+User feedback indicated that breakdowns for the COVID-19 pandemic period would be useful to include in the tool, so that the impact of COVID-19 on inequalities in life expectancy can be quantified.
+Data for 2014 to 2016 and 2017 to 2019 are provided based on three years data pooled so that some data for lower tier local authorities can be provided.

 Public Health Outcomes Framework data tool: https://fingertips.phe.org.uk/profile/public-health-outcomes-framework